Industrial Shelving: How To Prevent Collapses and Falling Products

 When shelving fails, the "domino effect" can bring down an entire row -- or more

 What are some steps you can take?

-- Give your loads some breathing room: One of the easiest ways to knock something off a shelf is to have too many items stored on one.
-Everyone who has worked in order picking probably can cite an incident where grabbing a stored box or bin pulled the one beside it off.
+- Give your loads some breathing room: One of the easiest ways to knock something off a shelf is to have too many items stored on it.
+Everyone who has worked in order picking probably can cite an incident where grabbing a stored box or bin pulled off the one beside it.
 That happens due to proximity; an edge catches on an edge.
-This may eat more floor space and require more shelves, but if you have the are to work in, it helps.
+Keeping gaps between product may eat more floor space and require more shelves, but if you have the area to work in, it helps.

 - Add a front strip to shelf levels: For picking operations that use shelving to hold bins, one of the easiest ways to drop product is to pull an entire bin out while reaching for parts.

-- Slot difficult items in the “golden zone”.
-Retailers store their most profitable, most purchased items in the mid range, eye-level, easily-reached shelf levels in part due to increase sales, but also for ergonomic and accessibility reasons.
+- Slot difficult items in the “golden zone.”
+Retailers store their most profitable, most purchased items in the mid range, eye-level, easily-reached shelves in part due to increased sales, but also for ergonomic and accessibility reasons.
 You should do the same in your product slotting scheme.
-Putting the things most needed on shelves where it’s easier to get them means your pickers will not be reaching or stretching as often, which means they won’t drop it as often — or knock an adjacent product off the shelf.
+Putting the things most needed on shelves where it’s easier to get them means your pickers will not have to reach or stretch as often, which means they won’t drop products as often — or knock an adjacent product off the shelf.

 - Make access easy.
 If you have tall shelves, rather than forcing workers to reach or strain, provide shorter rolling ladders or stools for access.